skip to Main Content

 • The intention of a deceased person to revoke, alter or revive a testamentary disposition contained in a document other than a will.

-Basically, the testamentary document must be authentic and representative of the deceased’s testamentary intentions – it must be the final expression of intention.
-In general, the closer that the document is to being a valid will, the higher chance it will have at being cured.
-If a person writes a formal holograph will that looks exactly as a last will and testament, it could very well be cured into a valid will by the courts.
-During the court process, external evidence can be used to help demonstrate what the testator’s final intentions were to support the courts in making their decision.
+The testamentary document must be authentic and representative of the deceased’s testamentary intentions.
+It must clearly be their final expression of intention.
+Generally, the more a document resembles a valid will, the higher chance it has of being cured.
+During the court process, external evidence can demonstrate the testator’s final intentions.
+External evidence is often essential to the Courts in making their decision.

 Electronic Witnessing